Level crossing

-A level crossing is an intersection where a railway line crosses a road, path, or (in rare situations) airport runway, at the same level, as opposed to the railway line or the road etc. crossing over or under using an overpass or tunnel.
+A level crossing is an intersection where a railway line crosses a road, path, or (in rare situations) airport runway, at the same level, as opposed to the crossing using an overpass or tunnel.
 The term also applies when a light rail line with separate right-of-way or reserved track crosses a road in the same fashion.
-Other names include railway level crossing, railway crossing (chiefly international), grade crossing or railroad crossing (chiefly American), road through railroad, criss-cross, train crossing, and RXR (abbreviated).
+Other names include railway level crossing, railway crossing (chiefly Australian; Canadian; and New Zealander), grade crossing/railroad crossing (chiefly American), railroad xing (Philippines), road through railroad, criss-cross, train crossing, and RXR.

 There are more than 100,000 level crossings in Europe and more than 200,000 in North America.

 Road-grade crossings are considered incompatible with high-speed rail and are virtually non-existent in European high-speed train operations.

 History

 The types of early level crossings varied by location, but often they had a flagman in a nearby booth who, on the approach of a train, would wave a red flag or lantern to stop all traffic and clear the tracks.
 This was a dangerous job that cost the lives of gatekeepers or their family members, as the train was not given enough time to stop.